poridhiEng/poridhi-labs/Poridhi Labs/Github Action Labs/Self-Hosted-Runner-k8s/README.md

        method: kubeconfig
        kubeconfig: ${{ secrets.KUBE_CONFIG }}
    ```
-   Configures `kubectl` with a kubeconfig file stored in GitHub secrets.
+   Configures `kubectl` with a kubeconfig file stored in GitHub secrets. `kubeconfig` is a Kubernetes configuration file that defines cluster settings.
+Which is used to authenticate with the Kubernetes cluster.

 4. **Update Kubernetes Manifests**:
    ```yaml